 The answer is that the time to move forward is long past.
 The continued reliance on paper is just flat-out wasteful.
 It not only kills trees from an environmental standpoint, but stagnates business productivity.
 From storage and filing to distribution and information sharing, paper offers an exceptionally limited vehicle for ensuring timely results in an industry so dependent on expedience.

 In contrast, moving from a paper to digital business economy offers numerous advantages.
 First, let’s look at some basic costs.
 Construction expert Houston Neal once calculated that the construction industry prints an average of 37 million blueprints every year.
 At a price of about 50 cents for every black-and-white document printed on 20#, 18×24 paper, this translates into about $18.5 million and the death of approximately 42,000 trees.

-Further, how much money does your firm spend on paper every year?
+In contrast, what are the cost benefits of going paperless for your company?
+Consider these questions.
+How much money does your firm spend on paper every year?
 What do you pay for toner and copying?
 Do you still mail invoices to clients?
-If so, have you ever stopped to think about what you pay each year for the postage and envelopes used to complete this simple task?
+If so, have you ever stopped to think about what you pay annually for the postage and envelopes used to complete this simple task?

 When taking into account the totality of the material costs in addition to the time spent on the process, paper invoicing can generally cost $12 and up for a single mailing.
 These costs don’t even take into consideration the amount of time and money involved in the manual filing and storage of all these paper documents.

 Moving to digital eliminates the lion’s share of these costly line items.
 In short, the potential savings of going paperless are significant, to say the least.